jasongauvin/houseOfBurger-promise/README.md

-# Parcel boilerplate
+# HOUSE OF BURGER

-Minimal boilerplate for parcel powered project
+Minimal exercice for use 'promise' by edwin for me.

 ## How to use